 Road accidents are among the most common reasons trucking companies get dash cams for their commercial motor vehicles.

 If your trucks or semi trucks get involved in road accidents, one of the first things you want to identify is whether your vehicle was fully, partly, or not at fault.

 If it was, you’d be crunching the numbers as to how much money your business may have to pay as penalties.
 Depending on the size of vehicles, the average figure can reach:

 - $120,000 for large-truck collisions;

 - Up to $4.8 million if fatalities occur.

 These fines are enough to financially cripple many trucking businesses.

-With dashcam footage, you can easily identify the responsible party.
+With truck dash camera footage, you can easily identify the responsible party.

 The recordings generally reveal what transpired before, during, and after the collision.
 This minimizes the risk of jogged memory, inaccurate and conflicting stories, and assigning the blame and the bill on the wrong party.